krusynth/digitalpolicy/content/_policies/data.md

 @SOAPBOX In short, FERPA usually does not apply to Federal agencies for most practical purposes, but may be a consideration when working with @DOEd.
 {:.soapbox}

+### Confidential Information Protection and Statistical Efficiency Act (CIPSEA)
+{:#cipsea}

+The [Confidential Information Protection and Statistical Efficiency Act of 2002 (CIPSEA)](/laws/e-government-act/#cipsea) sets requirements on [statistical agencies](/info/agency-scope/#statistical-agencies) with regard to the confidential handling of data collected for statistical purposes.
+This is intended to add confidentiality requirements to things like census data.
+It does, however, allow for some data sharing between the Census Bureau, the Bureau of Labor Statistics, and the Bureau of Economic Analysis.

+The [Evidence-Based Policymaking Act](/laws/evidence-based-policymaking-act) also expanded this law and directed statistical agencies to assess their usage and disclosure of confidential information.
+It also makes it a felony for staff to deliberately disclose such info.
+This act also directs statistical agencies to find opportunities to share information with each other to reduce duplicative actions.

 ## Data Collection & Privacy
 {:#data-collection}